SwapSpot-FullStack/SwapSpot-Ecommerce-Backend/README.md

 # SwapSpot Ecommerce (Backend)

 Welcome!
-This is the backend API part of my full stack web application SwapSpot.
-SwapSpot is intended to be a marketplace platform.
-In here you will find provides authentication, user management, listings, transactions, and messaging services.
+This is the backend API for my SwapSpot Project, a\it is intended to be a full-stack, ecommerce marketplace platform.
+SwapSpot enables secure transactions between users, offering features such as user authentication, listing management, messaging, and payments.

+This README provides all necessary information on how to set up, run, and test the backend services.

 ## Built with: